Karine Jean-Pierre: Early life and education

 Jean-Pierre was born in Fort-de-France, Martinique, France, the daughter of Haitian immigrants.
 She has two younger siblings, and was five when her family relocated to Queens Village, a neighborhood in Queens, New York City.
 Her mother worked as a home health aide and was active in her Pentecostal church, while her father was a taxi driver, who had trained as an engineer.
 Jean-Pierre was often responsible for caring for her siblings, eight and ten years younger, because both parents worked six or seven days per week.
 She has described her household as conservative, Catholic, and repressive.

 Jean-Pierre graduated from Kellenberg Memorial High School, a college-preparatory school on Long Island, in 1993.
 Her parents wanted her to study medicine, and she studied life sciences at the New York Institute of Technology as a commuter student, but performed poorly on the Medical College Admission Test.
 Changing career tracks, she earned a bachelor's degree from the New York Institute of Technology in 1997.
 She earned a Master of Public Affairs from the School of International and Public Affairs at Columbia University, in 2003, where she served in student government and decided to pursue politics.
 At Columbia University, one of her mentors was Ester Fuchs, whose class she attended during the Fall 2001 semester.

 Career

 Early career

 Following graduate school, Jean-Pierre worked as the director of legislative and budget affairs for New York City councilor James F. Gennaro.
-She was the southeast regional political director for John Edwards's presidential campaign in 2004.
+She was the southeast regional political director for John Edwards' presidential campaign in 2004.
 In 2006, she was hired as the outreach coordinator for Walmart Watch in Washington, D.C.
 She joined the Columbia University faculty in 2014, where she is a lecturer in international and public affairs.